-Papers reporting results on the VQA dataset should --
+Papers reporting results on the VQA v2.0 dataset should --

-We are pleased to announce the Visual Question Answering (VQA) Challenge.
+We are pleased to announce the Visual Question Answering (VQA) Challenge 2017.
 Given an image and a natural language question about the image, the task is to provide an accurate natural language answer.
 Visual questions selectively target different areas of an image, including background details and underlying context.
-As a result, a system that succeeds at VQA typically needs a detailed understanding of the image and complex reasoning.
-Teams are encouraged to compete in one or more of the following four VQA challenges:

-The VQA train, validation, and test sets, containing more than 250,000 images and 760,000 questions, are available on the download page.
+The VQA v2.0 train, validation and test sets, containing more than 250K images and 1.1M questions, are available on the download page.
 All questions are annotated with 10 concise, open-ended answers each.
 Annotations on the training and validation sets are publicly available.

 Answers to some common questions about the challenge can be found in the FAQ section.

-Following MSCOCO, we have divided the test set for real images into a number of splits, including test-dev (same images as in MSCOCO test-dev split), test-standard, test-challenge, and test-reserve (other three splits are roughly same size as that of MSCOCO each, but the images might be different), to limit overfitting while giving researchers more flexibility to test their system.
+Following COCO, we have divided the test set for balanced real images into a number of splits, including test-dev, test-standard, test-challenge, and test-reserve, to limit overfitting while giving researchers more flexibility to test their system.
 Test-dev is used for debugging and validation experiments and allows for maximum 10 submissions per day.
 Test-standard is the default test data for the VQA competition.
 When comparing to the state of the art (e.g., in papers), results should be reported on test-standard.
 Test-standard is also used to maintain a public leaderboard that is updated upon submission.
 Test-reserve is used to protect against possible overfitting.
 If there are substantial differences between a method's scores on test-standard and test-reserve, this will raise a red-flag and prompt further investigation.
 Results on test-reserve will not be publicly revealed.
 Finally, test-challenge is used to determine the winners of the challenge.
-For abstract scenes, there is only one test set which is available for download on the download page.

 The evaluation page lists detailed information regarding how submissions will be scored.
 The evaluation servers are open.
-We encourage people to first submit to test-dev for either open-ended and multiple-choice tasks for real images to make sure that you understand the submission procedure, as it is identical to the full test set submission procedure.
-Note that the test-dev and "Challenge" evaluation servers do not have a public leaderboards (if you try to make your results public, your entry will be filled with zeros).
+This year we are hosting the evaluation servers on a new Evaluation Platform called EvalAI, developed by the CloudCV team.
+EvalAI is an open-source web platform designed for organizing and participating in challenges to push the state of the art on AI tasks.
+Click here to know more about EvalAI.
+We encourage people to first submit to "Real test-dev2017 (oe)" phase to make sure that you understand the submission procedure, as it is identical to the full test set submission procedure.
+Note that the "Real test-dev2017 (oe)" and "Real Challenge test2017 (oe)" evaluation servers do not have a public leaderboard..

-To enter the competition, first you need to create an account on CodaLab.
-From your account you will be able to participate in all VQA challenges.
+To enter the competition, first you need to create an account on EvalAI.
 We allow people to enter our challenge either privately or publicly.
-Any submissions to the phase marked with "Challenge" will be considered to be participating in the challenge.
-For submissions to the non-"Challenge" phase, only ones that were submitted before the challenge deadline and posted to the public leaderboard will be considered to be participating in the challenge.
+Any submissions to the "Real Challenge test2017 (oe)" phase will be considered to be participating in the challenge.
+For submissions to the "Real test2017 (oe)" phase, only ones that were submitted before the challenge deadline and posted to the public leaderboard will be considered to be participating in the challenge.

 Please limit the number of entries to the challenge evaluation server to a reasonable number, e.g., one entry per paper.
 To avoid overfitting, the number of submissions per user is limited to 1 upload per day and a maximum of 5 submissions per user.
 It is not acceptable to create multiple accounts for a single project to circumvent this limit.
 The exception to this is if a group publishes two papers describing unrelated methods, in this case both sets of results can be submitted for evaluation.
 However, test-dev allows for 10 submissions per day.
 Please refer to the section on "Test-Dev Best Practices" in the MSCOCO detection challenge page for more information about the test-dev set.